Our Team in Ethiopia

 Country Director/Head, South South Triangular Cooperation and Knowledge Centre

-Mawira Chitima leads IFAD's work in Ethiopia, Eritrea and South Sudan.
+Mr. Mawira Chitima leads IFAD's work in Ethiopia, Eritrea and South Sudan.
 He has over 30 years of experience.
 He joined IFAD in 2016 and has previously served in various management and leadership positions with the Government of Zimbabwe; Eswatini Water and Agriculture Development Enterprise; Climate Resilient Infrastructure Development Facility; Qualifresh Zimbabwe, and Technoserve (Zimbabwe).
-He has also served as Lead Global Technical Specialist for water and rural infrastructure at IFAD.
+Mr. Chitima has also served as Lead Global Technical Specialist for water and rural infrastructure at IFAD.
 Before moving to his current role, he led investment programme development in Asia, Africa and Eastern Europe.
 He holds an MSc in Agricultural Engineering (Irrigation), Crainfield University, UK.
 He has extensive experience in the development of country strategies and their implementation as well as in climate resilient infrastructure development, portfolio investment and management.

 He holds an MSc in Agricultural Engineering (Irrigation), Crainfield University, UK.
 He has Extensive Experience in development of Country Strategies and their implementation and in climate resilient infrastructure development, portfolio investment and management and Country Strategies development and implementation.